0-Aurea/Project-Auto-BETA/README.md

 ## Contributing

-Contributions are welcome.
-Please submit a pull request with your changes.
+Contributions are welcome!
+If you'd like to contribute to the project, please fork the repository and submit a pull request.

-## License

-This project is licensed under the MIT License.
 ```

 ### ai_brain.py